GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/reference/index.md

 ### View `@supports` at-rules {: #supports }

-The **Styles** tab shows you the `@supports` CSS at-rules if they are applied to an element.
+The **Styles** pane shows you the `@supports` CSS at-rules if they are applied to an element.
 For example, inspect the following element:

 <div class="box"></div>
 <style>